godotengine/godot-docs/getting_started/scripting/visual_script/nodes_purposes.rst

 This node is similar to the Singleton node because it references the SceneTree, which contains the active scene.
-SceneTree, however, only works when the node is sitting in the scene and active, otherwise accessing it will return as an error.
+SceneTree, however, only works when the node is sitting in the scene and active, otherwise accessing it will return an error.

-SceneTree allows for many low level things, like setting stretch options, calling groups, make timers, or even load another scene.
+SceneTree allows for many low-level things, like setting stretch options, calling groups, make timers, or even load another scene.
 It's a good class to get familiar with.